01 Sep Whats Up – September 2021

 The Pointers: Alpha and Beta Centauri

 Sun and Moon

 The moon’s orbit around the Earth is slightly elliptical, with the distance between the two bodies varying somewhat over the course of a month.
-On the 6th of September at about 08h31 the Moon will be at apogee (furthest from Earth) at a distance of about 405 600km.
-On the 18th of September at about 15h44 the Moon will be at perigee (closest approach to Earth) at a distance of about 359 100km.
+On the 6th of September at about 08h31 SAST (South African Standard Time) the Moon will be at apogee (furthest from Earth) at a distance of about 405 600 km.
+On the 11th of September at about 12h06, the Moon will be at perigee (closest approach to Earth) at a distance of about 368 500 km.

-The (southern hemisphere) spring equinox is predicted to occur on the 22rd of September at 15h31.
-At this time the Sun will be located directly above the earth’s equator, as it appears to move southwards.
+The (southern hemisphere) spring equinox will occur on the 22nd of September at 21h24.
+At this time the Sun will be located directly above the earth’s equator as it appears to move southwards.
 This is the second instance of this occurring during the year, the other instance being of course the autumn equinox, which occurs about 6 months earlier when the Sun is on its northbound journey.
 The spring equinox marks the promise of warmer days ahead for those in the southern hemisphere, while for those in the northern hemisphere colder days lie in wait.
 These seasonal changes are the result of the tilt of Earth’s rotation axis relative to is orbit around the Sun.